happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-tree.md

     - solve sub problems for left/right subtree
     - solve sub problem for root
 - __Iteration__
+    - could be complicated for binary tree but we need to know how.

 -----
 ## Recursion & Tree Problems